-Trick-cyclist's claim: I have FOUND how to get GIRLS INTO TECH
+Boffin's claim: I have found how to get girls into tech

-Massive campaign of media lies ought to do it, says prof
+Massive campaign ought to do it, says prof

 "Understanding what prevents women from entering computer science is key to achieving gender parity in science, technology, engineering and mathematics," we learn from a press release highlighting this groundbreaking research.